tensorflow/tfjs-website/source/tutorials/index.md

 This tutorial explains how to save `tf.Model`s to various destinations such as the web browser's Local Storage and load them back.

+<h2><a href="./mnist-node.html">Running under Node.js</a></h2>

+This tutorial explains how to train a convolutional neural network in Node.js using the MNIST dataset.
+We'll show how to install the TensorFlow backend and use Node.js APIs for downloading and loading training data.

 <h2><a href="https://github.com/tensorflow/tfjs-converter" target="_blank">How to import a TensorFlow SavedModel into TensorFlow.js</a></h2>

 __Developer Preview:__ This tutorial explains how to convert and serve an existing TensorFlow SavedModel to run in the browser.